 At dawn the next day, Vincent waited crouched in the snow behind some of the jagged rocks that dotted the white landscape, watching the platoon prepare to head out.
 It appeared there was a Turk amongst them, who was giving most of the directions.
 It seemed he hadn't learned from his predecessor, and a frontal assault was likely in the works, given the gear the cannon fodder were wearing.
 Despite the snow Vincent could barely feel the cold, which he was both thankful for and perturbed by.
 Whatever Hojo had done to him—and his metal fist clicked a bit as it clenched—he had deserved it, but it didn't mean the man wouldn't be punished for it and everything else he'd done.

 Returning to the present, Vincent counted the squad's numbers, all dressed in thick winter wear except for the captain, who was clearly either a First or Second.
-He was not as affected by the cold either, and was easily discernable in the dark colors of SOLDIERs.
+He was not as affected by the cold either, and was easily discernable by his spiky dark hair.
 Two more SOLDIERs joined them from the direction of town, and their appearances made it clear they were the two that had been rescued the day before.
 It seemed they couldn't have been that injured if they were back for a fight the next day.
 Admirable, but ultimately stupid.

 The helicopter the Shinra troops arrived in took off back to Icicle Inn for refueling as the men continued to prep weapons and run over their strategy.
 From what he could overhear, it sounded like they planned to land around a rocky outcropping almost two miles north of the cave network, possibly going for a surprise attack.
 Vincent knew their chances of that were slim.